-Your application link in Jira is now completed, and you are ready to create the configuration file.
+You application link in Jira is now created, and you are ready to create the configuration file.

-To create a configuration file for OAuth:
+• To create a configuration file for OAuth:

-- 1 In the Command Prompt window, run JiraIntegration.exe and use the CREATE_TEMPLATE command, specifying the configuration file name where the template should be saved. - 2 Open the template file in a text editor like Notepad. - 3 Modify the template file by setting the ConsumerKey to CertifyOauthKey and PrivateKey to the value from the certify_privatekey.pcks8 file.
+- 1 In a cmd terminal, use the JiraIntegration.exe and run the CREATE_TEMPLATE command, specifying the configuration file name where the template should be saved. - 2 Open the template file in a text editor like Notepad. - 3 Modify the template file by setting the ConsumerKey to CertifyOauthKey and PrivateKey to the value from the certify_privatekey.pcks8 file.